Not Going Out: Series 8–13: Walton-on-Thames era

 Series 10 began broadcasting on 15 April 2019 on BBC One, moving to Monday nights as opposed to its usual Friday night slot.

 An eleventh series was announced in 2019 for 2020; however, it was postponed until 2021.
 A further two series were also announced (Series twelve and thirteen) for 2021 and 2022.
 The eleventh series was the last series to feature Bobby Ball as Frank following Ball's death in October 2020.
 A New Year's Eve special aired on 30 December 2020 and the regular series began on 8 January 2021, consisting of five episodes (and a Christmas special on 23 December 2021).

 Mack had previously said that the twelfth series (airing early 2022) of Not Going Out could begin with a funeral for Bobby Ball.
 He has also said that Tommy Cannon (Ball's famous comedy double act partner in Cannon and Ball) could play the vicar.
 Cannon had previously played the vicar at Lee and Lucy's wedding.
 Mack said it would be a "marvellous thing to do" considering the fact that Ball's real funeral venue was limited, due to Covid-19 restrictions and the limited number of people who could attend.
-This idea did not go ahead, as the first episode took place over a year after Frank's death; however, series 12 episode 1 was a tribute to Ball.
+This idea did not go ahead, as the first episode took place over a year after Frank's death; however, series 12 episode 1 was still a tribute to Ball.

 In 2022, Bretton was absent in the episode 'Jury'.
 This is her only absence from the series since her first appearance in Series 2, Episode 1.

-The BBC have commissioned a 13th series with 6 episodes, and premiered at The Theatre At The Tabard, presumably to record the laugh track for the episodes.
-It is expected to air in Autumn 2023.
+The thirteenth series began airing weekly from 23 June 2023, with all episodes available on iPlayer hours before the first episode aired.
+Series 13 saw the final appearances of Charlie, Benji, Molly, Anna, Toby, Geoffrey and Wendy following the time jump in the next series.

+Series 14–present: Countryside era

+The show was renewed for a fourteenth series in May 2024.
+However, prior to this announcement, Mack stated that since the 2023 Christmas special was the 100th episode, he considered bringing the show to an end as he had no plans to work on the series until early 2025.

+Series 14 is set 6 years ahead of the 2023 Christmas special with Lee and Lucy moving to a new house in the countryside, as their children are now away at university.
+The series, also, does not feature Anna, Toby, Geoffrey and Wendy.
+The fourteenth series began airing weekly from 13 June 2025, same as with the thirteenth series all episodes were made available on BBC iPlayer from 6a.m. on 13 June hours before the first episode aired.

+Prior to the fourteenth series airing, the BBC announced that Not Going Out had been renewed for a 6x30 minute fifteenth series set to air in 2026.
+Series 15 will also see the show celebrate its 20th anniversary.